How to change your country and unblock any Netflix library using a VPN

 Fortunately, it's possible to try a VPN free of charge for at least 30 days.
 All of the services we tested above provide a money-back guarantee that lets you use the service during the trial period and get a full refund, no questions asked, if you're not happy.

 Great to see that you got this far!
-We hope this guide can help you find a good VPN to use with Netflix - after all, it's a simple way to get more out of your Netflix subscription.
+We hope this guide can help you find a good VPN to unblock Netflix - after all, it's a simple way to get more out of your Netflix subscription.
 There's a monthly cost involved, sure, but it really increases the number of movies and shows available so if you watch a lot of Netflix it's a no-brainer.

 Additionally, if you sign up for a VPN using any of the links in this article we'll get a small commission on the sale and you'll help support this site.
 Thanks!